 Withdrawals & Refunds

-If you decide not to accept your course placement, you must select the appropriate option on the online Enrollment Form (in the Forms tab of your account).
-The form must be submitted no later than Tuesday, June 1, 2021 or within 2 weeks of your course placement offer, but please complete it as soon as possible so that another student can be placed in the class.
+If you decide not to accept your course placement, you must select the appropriate option on the online Enrollment Form (in the Forms tab of your account) and submit it for the office to process.
+Please complete it as soon as possible so that another student can be placed in the class.
 If you need to withdraw after you have completed your Enrollment Form, please email your written withdrawal notice to ATDP.